The pain of parting is nothing to the joy of meeting again.

 The Quote’s Origin: A Scene from Nicholas Nickleby

 The story is a classic Dickensian blend of social commentary, satire, and deep emotional sincerity.
 It tackles issues of greed, cruelty, and the failures of the education system.
-However, at its heart, it is also a story about family, loyalty, and the enduring power of human connection.
+However, at its heart, the novel is also a story about family, loyalty, and the enduring power of human connection.
 The quote emerges from a pivotal, emotional moment between the protagonist and his beloved sister.

 The Context of the Farewell